SadraZg/PythonProjects/README.md

 - Check if the graph is bipartite
 - Color the graph

-[NOTE] All component are implemented without the use of any built-in functions, except for the drawing of the graph (NetworkX)
+[NOTE] All component are implemented without the use of any libraries, except for the drawing of the graph (NetworkX)